Ehiosu-Evbenaye/heat-exchanger-optimisation-matlab/reports/reports.md

 ## 3. Economic Cost Modeling
 The optimization framework is built on a dual-cost objective function:
  * CAPEX (Capital Expenditure): Derived from material requirements, surface area (A), and manufacturing complexity factors specific to the heat exchanger type.
- * OPEX (Operational Expenditure): Quantified by the energy consumption of pumps, calculated as:
+ * OPEX (Operational Expenditure): Quantified by the energy consumption of pumps, calculated as: <br>
  $$P_{pump} = \frac{\dot{V} \cdot \Delta P}{\eta}$$

    where $\dot{V}$ is the volumetric flow rate and $\eta$ is the pump efficiency.